PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 once.
 The normalizer supplies its existing index; no extra operator scan or index build is required.

+Residual channel-layout Transpose validation and its Reshape-only exception are owned by `passes/pytorch_compat.py`.
+The normalizer queries only indexed Transpose operators and reuses the current consumer table.
+Public bridge, preserved feature-last, recurrent rank-three, unknown-layout, shape-only, and Reshape-only exceptions retain their established guards and error signature.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,